Caknoooo/go-gin-clean-starter/README.md

     ```bash
     CREATE DATABASE your_database;
     \c your_database
-    CREATE EXTENSION IF NOT EXISTS "uuid-ossp"; // remove default:uuid_generate_v4() if you not run
+    CREATE EXTENSION IF NOT EXISTS "uuid-ossp"; // remove default:uuid_generate_v4() if you not use you can uncomment code in user_entity.go
     \q
     ```
 6. Run the application: